 Eighteen and Cocky

 In 1981, Melanie flew to Cyprus with her boyfriend to visit his family for the Christmas and New Year’s holidays.
 During the long flights and layovers, they played game after game of backgammon on one of those magnetic boards with a zipper that keeps it closed.
-As she explored the island with her sweetheart, she noticed cafe tables painted with backgammon boards and front porches peopled with old men, sipping brandy and playing each other.
+As she explored the island with her sweetheart.
+She noticed cafe tables painted with boards and front porches peopled with old men, sipping brandy and playing with each other.
 Feeling cocky after many successful games during her trip, she asked her boyfriend to translate her challenge for one of these fellows – the best of two out of three.
 The winner would take the loser’s backgammon board.
 She still remembers the patina of that man’s backgammon board, handmade and polished from thousands of games.

 As she walked away, handily defeated by decades of practice, she lamented the loss of that traveling backgammon set.
 But the lesson she learned only deepened her passion for the game.

 Due to the chaos of the dice roll, the strategy of backgammon depends upon nuance.
 A slight edge in play can determine a winner.
-Because of that same unruly dice, anyone can win on any given day – a quality which attracts many players to this classic game.
+Because of that same unruly dice, anyone can win on any given day – a quality that attracts many players to this classic game.

 Spending an hour (or two) playing backgammon enlivens the mind as it relaxes the body.
-The laughter and camaraderie of playing a board game keeps your immune system strong while the intellectual exercise strengthens your mind and memory.
+The laughter and camaraderie of playing a board game keep your immune system strong while the intellectual exercise strengthens your mind and memory.